A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: A Differentially Private Analysis of Data Swapping

-If we entertain the assumption that the 2010 DAS implemented the PSA, we could obtain a crude sketch of the SDC guarantee afforded to the 2010 Census data.
+If we entertain the assumption that the 2010 DAS used the PSA, we could obtain a crude sketch of the SDC guarantee afforded to the 2010 Census data.
 (We examine the validity of this assumption in detail in Appendix~\ref{appendixCompareDAS2010Swapping}.)
-As detailed in Example~\ref{exampleUSCensus2010DAS}, the 2010 DAS swapped household records.
+As detailed in Example~\ref{exampleUSCensus2010DAS}, the 2010 DAS swapped household-records.
 Therefore, the DP flavor for the 2010 DAS would be \FlavSwap.
-Here the domain $\Xcef$ is the set of all possible Census Edited Files, where the term Census Edited File (CEF) refers to the dataset which is inputted into the USCB's DAS and consists of the Census data after editing and imputation.
+Here the domain $\Xcef$ is the set of all possible Census Edited Files (CEFs), where the term CEF refers to the data set that consists of the census data after editing and imputation and is the input into the USCB's DAS.

-The 2010 DAS utilized a swap key which included household size as well as household voting age population and some geography (either tract, county or state).
-As we are unable to locate 2010 Census data products that allows for the precise calculation of $b$ pertaining to this particular swapping scheme, the swap key we consider here is coarser as it does not accounting for the household count of voting age persons.
-However, setting $\Vmat$ to be `state $\times$ household size' would imply $b = 3.65$ million, which serves as an upper bound for the actual $b$ for the 2010 Census.
-Combined with a purported swap rate $p$ between 2-4\% \citep{boyd2022differential} we arrive at (an overestimate of) the nominal $\epsilon$ to be between $18.29$ and $19$.
-We emphasize that this value of $\epsilon$ does not necessarily reflect the privacy loss budget of the 2010 DAS, but rather the privacy loss of the PSA when we choose its parameters to reflect what we know about the 2010 DAS.
+The 2010 DAS utilized a swap key that includes the household size as well as the household voting age population and some geography (either tract, county, or state) (Example~\ref{exampleUSCensus2010DAS}).
+As we are unable to locate the 2010 Census data that allows for the precise calculation of $b$ pertaining to this particular swapping scheme, the swap key we consider here is coarser: we set the matching variables $\Vmat$ to be the household's size and state (so we do not include the third matching variable of the 2010 DAS, the household count of voting age persons).
+This results in a value of $b = 3.65$ million, which---as we use a coarser swap key---is an upper bound for the actual $b$ of the 2010 Census.
+Combining $b = 3.65$ million with a purported swap rate $p$ between 2--4\% \citep{boyd2022differential} implies that the nominal budget $\epsilon$ is between $18.29$ and $19$.